Mic92/nix-update/README.md

 `nix-update` is included in nixpkgs.

-To use it run without installing it, use:
+To run without installing it, use:

 ```console
 $ nix-shell -p nix-update